-- Repairs and Maintenance Policy
+- Repairs and Maintenance Policy.

-- Void Management Policy
+- Void Management Policy.

-- Income Arrears and Debt Management Policy and Procedures
+- Income Arrears and Debt Management Policy and Procedures.

-- Estate Management Policy and Procedures
+- Estate Management Policy and Procedures.

-- Tenant Sustainment Policy
+- Tenant Sustainment Policy.

-- Tenant Participation Policy
+- Tenant Participation Policy.

-- Entitlements, Payments and Benefits Policy
+- Entitlements, Payments and Benefits Policy.

-- Code of conduct Policy
+- Code of conduct Policy.

-Circumstance Proof Required When Required Points Affected Proof of Identity Photographic ID At point of Allocation Cannot proceed with offer if not provided Current Address Bank/Building Society statement Utility Bill Missive of let DWP benefit confirmation letter At point of Allocation Cannot proceed with offer if not provided Homeless or threatened with homelessness Assessment undertaken by West Dunbartonshire Council Homeless Section At point of Application / as and when circumstances change No points awarded without this Asked to leave secure accommodation Copy of valid notice to quit/letter from landlord; certificate of discharge; employers notice letter At point of Application / as and when circumstances change No points awarded without this In need of rehousing as health affected by Medical Assessment Form At point of Application / as and No medical assessment if not completed current housing circumstances when circumstances change Access arrangements Letter from child's other parent and/or At point of Application / as and No extra bedroom or points can be lawyer confirming access when circumstances change awarded Household member temporarily living away from home Letter from individual confirming position At point of Application / as and when circumstances change Circumstances will not be taken into account Experiencing violence/domestic abuse Refer to West Dunbartonshire Council At Point of Application / as and when circumstances change N/A Pregnancy Mat B1 Form / Pregnancy confirmation document At Point of Application/ as and when circumstances change Circumstances will not be taken into account Foster Carers Letter from Social Work At Point of Application / as and when circumstances change Circumstances will not be taken into account Property Below Tolerable Standard Certificate from Environmental Health / Confirmation from Rented Social landlord/Council At Point of Application / as and when circumstances change Circumstances will not be taken into account Care provision to/from a friend or relative Care provision to/from a friend or relative At Point of Application / as and when circumstances change Circumstances will not be taken into account
+Circumstance Proof Required When Required Points Affected Proof of Identity Photographic ID At point of Allocation Cannot proceed with offer if not provided Current Address Bank/Building Society statement Utility Bill Missive of let DWP benefit confirmation letter At point of Allocation Cannot proceed with offer if not provided Homeless or threatened with Assessment undertaken by West At point of Application / as and No points awarded without this homelessness Dunbartonshire Council Homeless Section when circumstances change Asked to leave secure accommodation Copy of valid notice to quit/letter from landlord; certificate of discharge; employers notice letter At point of Application / as and when circumstances change No points awarded without this In need of rehousing as health affected by current housing circumstances Medical Assessment Form At point of Application / as and when circumstances change No medical assessment if not completed Access arrangements Letter from child's other parent and/or lawyer confirming access At point of Application / as and when circumstances change No extra bedroom or points can be awarded Household member temporarily living away from home Letter from individual confirming position At point of Application / as and when circumstances change Circumstances will not be taken into account Experiencing violence/domestic abuse Refer to West Dunbartonshire Council At Point of Application / as and when circumstances change N/A Pregnancy Mat B1 Form / Pregnancy confirmation document At Point of Application/ as and when circumstances change Circumstances will not be taken into account Foster Carers Letter from Social Work At Point of Application / as and when circumstances change Circumstances will not be taken into account Property Below Tolerable Standard Certificate from Environmental Health / Confirmation from Rented Social landlord/Council At Point of Application / as and when circumstances change Circumstances will not be taken into account Care provision to/from a friend or relative Care provision to/from a friend or relative At Point of Application / as and when circumstances change Circumstances will not be taken into account

-Appendix 2:

-Group and Points structure
+Appendix 2: Group and Points structure